mrimbault/ephemeral-machines/README.md

 #### Machines provisioning settings

 Depending on the playbook used, any number of additional parameters may be used.
-Before launching Ansible, Vagrant writes every machine's configuration (FIXME link) into the [host_vars directory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#splitting-out-host-and-group-specific-data).
+Before launching Ansible, Vagrant writes [every machine's configuration](#machines) into the [host_vars directory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#splitting-out-host-and-group-specific-data).
 This way, any setting defined into a machine's dictionary key will be available from the playbook.

-Also see the description of the playbooks templates and the supported settings (FIXME internal link).
+Also see the [description of the playbooks templates and the supported settings](#ansible-template-playbooks).

 #### Example

-This creates two machines, and for each on it installs PostgreSQL 11, and creates and starts a PostgreSQL instance (note: for this to work, the `ansible/playbook.yaml` file must have been created, for example using an existing template (FIXME internal link)):
+This creates two machines, and for each on it installs PostgreSQL 11, and creates and starts a PostgreSQL instance (note: for this to work, the `ansible/playbook.yaml` file must have been created, for example using [an existing template](#ansible-template-playbooks):
 ~~~yaml
 ---
 defaults: